byet/ebis-bn/README.md

 This repository contains Evidence-Based Investment Selection Bayesian Network (EBIS BN).

-Currently an AgenaRisk model file is available.
+Currently an AgenaRisk model file is available (EBIS_BN.cmpx).
+The model can be edited or executed using AgenaRisk (http://www.agenarisk.com/)

 Please cite: